Quantum digital cooling: Cooling a system with a single fridge qubit

 \section{Cooling a system with a single fridge qubit}

 In nature, gapped physical systems cool down to a state with high overlap to the ground state when interacting with a bath that is cold and large, under the condition of ergodicity.
-We define the bath \emph{cold} if its temperature $T_\tB$ is small compared to the ground state gap $\Delta_\tS$ of the system to be cooled, $k_\text{B}T_\tB \ll \Delta_\tS$.
-Ergodicity is intended as the lack of symmetries that prevent excitations to be transferred from the system to the bath, or that reduce the size of the accessible bath Hilbert space.
+By \emph{cold}, we mean that temperature $T_\tB$ of the bath is small compared to the ground state gap $\Delta_\tS$ of the system to be cooled: $k_\text{B}T_\tB \ll \Delta_\tS$ (with $k_{\text{B}}$ Boltzmann's constant).
+By \emph{large}, we mean that the bath has a sufficiently large Hilbert space that the above condition is unchanged by the addition of the energy from the system.
+By \emph{ergodic}, we mean the system must not have symmetries that prevent excitations to be transferred from the system to the bath, or that reduce the effective size of the accessible bath Hilbert space.
 Given a system with Hamiltonian $\hamsys$ and eigenstates $\hamsys|E_j\rangle=E_j|E_j\rangle$, energy conservation implies that the bath must have states at energies $E_j-E_0$ to allow de-excitation of the eigenstates $E_j$.
-This is typically achieved by having a bath with a continuous or near-continuous low-energy spectrum [Fig.~\ref{fig:level-scheme}(a)].
-The bath need not cool all states immediately to the ground state.
+This is typically achieved by considering a bath with a continuous or near-continuous low-energy spectrum [Fig.~\ref{fig:level-scheme}(a)].
+However, the bath need not cool all states immediately to the ground state.
 Instead, a bath typically absorbs single quanta of energy $\epsilon=E_i-E_f$ that correspond to local excitations of the system $|E_i\rangle \to |E_f\rangle$, at a rate given by Fermi's golden rule:

-where $\hamcoupling$ is the coupling between the system and the bath, and $\rho_B$ is the density of states of the bath.
+where $\hamcoupling$ is the coupling between the system and the bath, and $\rho_B$ is the density of states of the bath \footnote{In the rest of the paper we assume $\hbar=1$}.
 This requires the bath to be large enough to prevent reexcitation of these states as the system continues cooling.
 In other words, the bath must have a large Hilbert space compared to the one of the system.
 This ensures that, at equilibrium, most of the entropy is distributed in the bath.
-To represent such a large bath with an ancillary register on a quantum device would be impractically costly.